-You Got This: Face Your Fear, Find Your Confidence is the second book by Caroline Foran, whose first book Own It I previously reviewed and was quite impressed with.
+You Got This: Face Your Fear, Find Your Confidence is the second book by Caroline Foran.
+I previous reviewed her first book Own It, which I was quite impressed with.
 In this book, she aims to turn your mental fear blocks into building blocks to boost your confidence.

-The first part of the book gives background information on fear, confidence, and related concepts like perfectionism and imposter syndrome.
-Psychological theories, neuroscience, and research findings are explained in simple language.
+The first part of the book gives background information on fear, confidence, and related concepts like perfectionism and impostor syndrome.
+Simple language is used to explain psychological theories, neuroscience, and research findings.
 The author explains why the comfort zone isn’t inherently a good place, and why there is an optimal anxiety level.

 Some of the other tools include temptation bundling (pairing something you don’t want to do with something you do want ) and getting to the “fuck it moment” where you override your fear and do a task anyway.

-While there’s nothing I can identify that’s “wrong” with this book, I felt a lot less engaged than I did with the author’s first book, Own It, and it didn’t feel like she was quite as present in this book as the first.
-There aren’t any clear problems that I see in the book, and it’s quite possible that I wasn’t engaged because I wasn’t in all that great a place when I was reading it.
+While there’s nothing I can identify that’s “wrong” with this book, I felt a lot less engaged than I did with the author’s first book.
+It didn’t feel like she was quite as present in this book as she was in Own It.
+I don’t see any clear problems, and it’s quite possible that I wasn’t engaged because I wasn’t in a great place while reading it.
 My lack of engagement aside, I think this book could be quite useful for someone looking for some strategies to boost their confidence.

 I received a reviewer copy of this book from NetGalley.

 You can find my other reviews on the MH@H book review index or on Goodreads.

 20 thoughts on “Book Review: You Got This”